multitudes/42-minishell/README.md

 This team project is about creating a simple shell.

 We will be inspired by Bash.
 Bash is an acronym for ‘Bourne-Again SHell’.
-Below are some exerpts from the bash manual.
+Below are some exerpts from the bash manual:

-> Shells may be used interactively or non-interactively.
+- Shells may be used interactively or non-interactively.
 In interactive mode, they accept input typed from the keyboard.
 When executing non-interactively, shells execute commands read from a file.

-> A shell allows execution of GNU commands, both synchronously and asynchronously.
+- A shell allows execution of GNU commands, both synchronously and asynchronously.
 The shell waits for synchronous commands to complete before accepting more input; asynchronous commands continue to execute in parallel with the shell while it reads and executes additional commands.
 The redirection constructs permit fine-grained control of the input and output of those commands.
 Moreover, the shell allows control over the contents of commands’ environments.

-> Shells also provide a small set of built-in commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
+- Shells also provide a small set of built-in commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
 For example, cd, break, continue, and exec cannot be implemented outside of the shell because they directly manipulate the shell itself.
 The history, getopts, kill, or pwd builtins, among others, could be implemented in separate utilities, but they are more convenient to use as builtin commands.

-### Some definitions from the bash manual
+### Some more definitions from the bash manual
 - POSIX  A family of open system standards based on Unix.
 - builtin A command that is implemented internally by the shell itself, rather than by an executable program somewhere in the file system.
 - control operator : A token that performs a control function.
 It is a newline or one of the following: ‘||’, ‘&&’, ‘&’, ‘;’, ‘;;’, ‘;&’, ‘;;&’, ‘|’, ‘|&’, ‘(’, or ‘)’.